Nanocellulose: Viscosity

 The rheology of nanocellulose dispersions has been investigated. and revealed that the storage and loss modulus were independent of the angular frequency at all nanocellulose concentrations between 0.125% to 5.9%.
 The storage modulus values are particularly high (104 Pa at 3% concentration) compared to results for CNCs (102 Pa at 3% concentration).
 There is also a strong concentration dependence as the storage modulus increases 5 orders of magnitude if the concentration is increased from 0.125% to 5.9%.
 Nanocellulose gels are also highly shear thinning (the viscosity is lost upon introduction of the shear forces).
 The shear-thinning behaviour is particularly useful in a range of different coating applications.

+It is pseudo-plastic and exhibits thixotropy, the property of certain gels or fluids that are thick (viscous) under normal conditions, but become less viscous when shaken or agitated.
+When the shearing forces are removed the gel regains much of its original state.

 Mechanical properties

 Crystalline cellulose has a stiffness about 140–220 GPa, comparable with that of Kevlar and better than that of glass fiber, both of which are used commercially to reinforce plastics.
 Films made from nanocellulose have high strength (over 200 MPa), high stiffness (around 20 GPa) but lack of high strain (12%).
 Its strength/weight ratio is 8 times that of stainless steel.
 Fibers made from nanocellulose have high strength (up to 1.57 GPa) and stiffness (up to 86 GPa).